-This page introduces a few basic principles of community-engaged theatre and public art, and contains an extract from The Common People, a commissioned community play premiered by Artswell, Castleblayney in February 2011.
+This page (written 2012 – updated 2014) introduces two recent projects and a few basic principles of community-engaged theatre and public art, and also contains an extract from The Common People, a commissioned community play premiered by Artswell at Iontas Arts Centre, Castleblayney in February 2011.

 I ♥ Mullaghmatt was commissioned by Monaghan County Council and the Family Resource Centre to mark the thirtieth anniversary of the Mullaghmatt housing estate on the Western edge of Monaghan town.
 Twenty four people including children from the estate and the wider Monaghan communities performed the play which followed the fortunes of four fictitious families, and roamed from controversial exploration of the ‘spillover’ impact on of the Northern Ireland conflict and the situation of ‘Settled Travellers’ to joyful re-enactments of street football games, halloween bonfires and disco days.